 Markets change.
 Mother Nature delivers a deadly blow to planting and harvesting.
 Family tragedy occurs.
-Contracts are lost.
+Pandemics wreak havoc.
 Neighbors become competitors.
 Trade wars happen.
 Consumers reject your farming and ranching practices.
 You're terrified of losing the business built by generations of your family.
 Agriculture is a frustrating, exhausting, and overwhelming business – but we are taught to be independent, deal with our problems, and not talk about it.

 Michele helps ag folks understand they were created as a human, not a farmer or rancher.
 The families producing our food need to be as concerned with their mental well-being as much as they are with physical wellness or the health of their crops or livestock.
-This new program will help your audience find:
+This new program, available as a webinar, keynote, or workshop will help your audience find:

 - Energy to hang on and survive